-These differences between DOEs and POE(M)s are important to the concept of Information Mastery.
+The differences between DOEs and POE(M)s are important to the concept of EBM and Information Mastery.
 With today’s rapid increase in the amount of published information, the health care professional’s obligation to stay up to date, and the limits of time, your efforts should focus on identifying, validating and applying POEMs in your practice.